1st Dalai Lama: Biography

 Gedun Drupa was born in a cow-shed in Gyurmey Rupa near Sakya in the Tsang region of central Tibet, the son of Gonpo Dorjee and Jomo Namkha Kyi, nomadic tribespeople.
 He was raised as a shepherd until the age of seven.
 His birth name (according to the Tibetan Buddhist Resource Center, his personal name) was Péma Dorjee ("Vajra Lotus").

 Ordination

 Later he was placed in Narthang Monastery.
 In 1405, he took his getsul (novitiate) vows from the abbot of Narthang, Khenchen Drupa Sherap.
-When he was 20 years old, in about 1411 received the name Gedun Drupa upon taking the vows of a bhikṣu (monk) from the abbot of Narthang Monastery.
+When he was 20 years old, in about 1411, he received the name Gedun Drupa upon taking the vows of a bhikṣu (monk) from the abbot of Narthang Monastery.
 Also at this age he became a student of the scholar and reformer Je Tsongkhapa (1357–1419), who some say was his uncle.
 Around this time he also became the first abbot of Ganden Monastery, founded by Tsongkhapa himself in 1409.